Sylvan Lake, Alberta

 Sylvan Lake is a town in central Alberta, Canada.
 It is located approximately 25 km west of the City of Red Deer along Highway 11 or Highway 11A.
 It is on the southeast edge of Sylvan Lake, a 15 km freshwater lake that straddles the boundary between Red Deer County and Lacombe County.

 The lake is a popular destination for tourists from around Alberta, with around 1 million visitors each year.
 Popular tourist activities include sunbathing, swimming, water-skiing, and visiting Camp Woods.
 Camp Woods in Sylvan Lake hosted the 12th Canadian Scout Jamboree in July 2013.

 History

 The land that would later become the town was ceded to the Crown by the First Nations with Treaty 6 in 1877.

 Sylvan Lake was originally settled by French-speaking immigrants from Quebec and the United States.
 Arriving in 1898 from Michigan, Alexandre Loiselle and his family homesteaded the quarter section that later became the west side of today's Main (50th) Street and the businesses and homes immediately to the west.
 When the first settlers arrived at Sylvan Lake in 1899, the lake was named Snake Lake from the Cree name kinepik (ᑭᓀᐱᐠ) which referred to the numerous garter snakes in the area.
-The name was officially changed to Sylvan Lake in 1903 (Gaetz 1948).
+The name was officially changed to Sylvan Lake in 1903.
 "Sylvan" is from the Latin sylvanus, which means "of a forest".
 Palliser's map of 1859 gives the name Swan Lake for the location.

+In 1906, an additional group of French settlers under the leadership of Dr. Adalbert Alexi Cornil Tanche attempted to found a socialist colony based on the ideas of Charles Fourier.
+The utopian community dissolved, however, by 1908 due to poor preparation and the loss of a key lumber contract.